 When these individuals die, their genes die with them because they have not been passed on.
 And among those lost genes may be unique genes that don’t exist anywhere else.
 They are gone forever.

 One of the adverse effects of genetic drift is the permanent loss of genetic material from any given population of animals.
-If a population becomes isolated, or cut off from other members of its species, the process of genetic drift can become a serious health issue.
+If a population becomes isolated, the process of genetic drift can become a serious health issue.

 No more genes can be added, unless that population is once again opened up and exposed to a larger and different population of animals from the same species.